New Results on Equilibria in Strategic Candidacy: More candidates

-\end{proof} \begin{corollary}~ For maximin and $m \geq 5$, there may be no NE. \end{corollary} This negative result does not extend to all Condorcet-consistent rules.
-In particular, next we show the existence of NE for Copeland and the uncovered set (UC) rules, under deterministic tie-breaking, for any number of candidates. \begin{proposition} For Copeland$^0$ and Copeland$^1$, with any number of candidates, there is always an NE. \end{proposition} \begin{proof} We only give the proof for Copeland$^0$.
-The proof for Copeland$^1$ is the same, replacing majority by weak majority.
+We show the existence of NE for Copeland, under deterministic tie-breaking, for any number of candidates (provided $n$ is odd). \begin{proposition} For Copeland, for any number of candidates and an odd number of voters, every candidacy game has an NE. \end{proposition}